tytydraco/yessleep/out/I_witnessed_the_aftermath_of_the_leatherheart_ritual_They_were_successful_God_help_us_all.md

 Cautiously, I approached.

 There wasn’t much to see - the inside was dark.
 I squinted.
 There was something wrong with his reflection.
 Was it blurry?
 I moved closer.
 No, his reflection wasn’t blurry; there were two *separate* reflections.
-The second was smaller and was displaced from the first, shifted a few degrees clockwise.
+The second was smaller and displaced from the first, shifted a few degrees clockwise.

 The realization hit me like a sucker punch.